On this slide, we show a schematic of a solid rocket engine. Solid rocket

 engines are used on air-to-air and air-to-ground missiles, on

-and as boosters for satellite launchers.
+for satellite launchers.

 In a solid rocket,

 the fuel and oxidizer are mixed together into a solid propellant

 A hole through the cylinder serves as a